VictorMerino/astro-demo/README.md

 - Check CSS duplications and possible improvements
 - Fill blog entries with actual implementation details
 - Blog main page: with card of minidescription, images, etc...
+- Facade for Youtube Embed Video: will improve so much "time to interactive" metric

 # Based on Astro Starter Kit: Minimal